Set Up Tableau CRM Apps

 - Hover over Permission Set Assignments just underneath her name at upper left.

 - Click Edit Assignments to see the available permission sets.
 Notice that there are two for Sales Analytics.
 Before you assign a permission set, go to the Permission Sets section in Setup and open each permission set to see what permissions they include.
 That’s because security is important!
 You don’t want to give users permissions they shouldn’t have.
 We won’t do this now, because we just looked at it during the Tableau CRM User setup process.

 - Select Sales Analytics Admin to give Laura complete all the permissions she needs to create and manage the app.
 (During the custom procedure, you gave her the ability to view the app.)

 - Click Add, and click Save.

-As we mentioned, both the custom and quick processes of assigning permissions is typical of Tableau CRM and Analytics apps.
-Some Analytics apps require other steps or wizards to configure particular features.
+As we mentioned, both the custom and quick processes of assigning permissions is typical of Tableau CRM and Tableau CRM apps.
+Some apps require other steps or wizards to configure particular features.
 And of course, if an app works with specific Salesforce data, it needs access to those objects.
 The Help documentation can guide you on these specifics.